CCExtractor/sample-platform/install/installation.md

 To serve file downloads directly from the private GCS bucket, Signed download URLs have been used.

-The `serve_file_download` function in `utility.py` file implements the generation of signed URL for the file to be downloaded that would expire after a configured time limit (maximum limit: 7 days) and redirects the client to the URL.
+The `serve_file_download` function in the `utility.py` file implements the generation of a signed URL for the file to be downloaded that would expire after a configured time limit (maximum limit: 7 days) and redirects the client to the URL.

-For more information about Signed URLs you can refer the [official documentation](https://cloud.google.com/storage/docs/access-control/signed-urls).
+For more information about Signed URLs, you can refer to the [official documentation](https://cloud.google.com/storage/docs/access-control/signed-urls).

 ## File upload size for HTTP